 - Those contemplating the possibility of seeking residency in the territory are required to apply for entry on a register of persons qualified to acquire residency rights.
 A first stage screening out of ‘undesirables’ based on information from, say, security or criminal records could be done at this stage.

 - Bids/offers for acquisitions/disposals of rights are ‘matched’ by a Residency Agency (RA).
 When a mutually beneficial exchange is identified — a bid price exceeding an offer price — the RA extinguishes the right of the seller and creates a new right that is allocated to the buyer.
 Ms Jones does not, therefore, herself ‘sell’ to Mr Brown, but rather to the RA, and likewise Mr Brown buys from the RA, not from Ms Jones.
 A lapse of time between the extinguishing of the old right and the creation of the new one would afford an opportunity for a second stage screening of Mr Brown, to ensure that he is not a person who, with more and better information, would have failed the ‘qualified persons test’.

 If this looks as if it would still be too much screening, it should be remembered that the function of the qualified persons task is simply to pick out a few bad apples from the pile, not to grade each apple.
-Alternatively, there is an analogy here with facing a large stack of final examination scripts and being asked to identify (i) the very small number of manifest fails and (ii) grading every essay.
-There is a large difference in the time and effort entailed by the two tasks and, precisely because it is so effortful and tedious, (ii) can come to be done less than assiduously and arbitrariness can come creeping, occasionally galloping, in.
+By way of an academic analogy here, there is a substantial difference between facing a large stack of examination scripts and being asked to identify (i) a very small number of manifest fails and (ii) assigning a points grading to every essay.
+From observational experience, precisely because it is so effortful, time consuming and tedious, (ii) can come to be done less than assiduously and arbitrariness can come creeping, occasionally galloping, in.